 Import/export customize white or color layers

-Pre-RIP images for production runs at full printer speeds
+Pre-RIP images do production runs at

 Print the brightest reds and blues in the DTG industry.